seed-labs/seed-emulator/examples/07-seedsim-misc/README.md

 gcp_dist_compiler.compile('./seedsim-misc/gcp-distributed-docker')
 ```

-Instead of creating a docker swarm manually and host the autonomous systems one by one, we can use the GCP Distributed Docker compiler to compile the simulation to a terraform plan; the plan will automatically create virtual machines for the swarm, configure the swarm, and deploy the autonomous systems on them.
+Instead of creating a docker swarm manually and host the autonomous systems one by one, we can use the GCP Distributed Docker compiler to compile the emulation to a terraform plan; the plan will automatically create virtual machines for the swarm, configure the swarm, and deploy the autonomous systems on them.

 It uses the `DistributedDocker` to generate the containers and will generate an additional terraform plan for deploying it on GCP.
 To deploy, run `terraform apply` and follow the instructions.